-LOUISVILLE, KY (WAVE) - Allegations of mishandling drugs have left a Louisville Metro EMS supervisor without a job.
-Major Roger Parvin was fired May 8 after EMS officials say he took home drugs he was suppose to destroy.
+LOUISVILLE, KY (WAVE) - Allegations of mishandling drugs leave a Louisville Metro EMS Major without a job.
+Major Roger Parvin was fired Monday after EMS officials say Parvin took home drugs he was supposed to destroy.

-Richmond said the accident, coupled with a caller complaining the same day about Parvin, raised red flags.
+Dr. Neal Richmond says that coupled with a caller complaining the same day about Parvin, raised red flags.

-Richmond said based on the two accidents, Parvin was called in for questioning and admitted he used non-prescribed pain pills.
+Dr. Richmond says based on the two accidents, Parvin was called in for questioning and admitted he used non-prescribed pain pills.

 "He admitted to using oxycontin the weekend before, but not again directly proceeding the accident," said Richmond.

 Parvin was then suspended without pay, pending an investigation which uncovered even more.